Skip to main content

 Biography

-Dyamon Brown (she/her) is a Clinical Psychology doctoral student at Texas A&M University.
-She is from Columbia, Mississippi, and received her bachelors degree in psychology from the University of Mississippi.
-She also received her masters degree in clinical psychology from Teachers College at Columbia University.
-Her research interests center broadly on the mental health of Black adolescents and young adults, with a specific focus on substance use, suicide, and trauma.
-While these topics may seem disparate, they are deeply interconnected within the experiences of many Black youth.
-Specifically, she is interested in understanding the pathways from trauma exposure to substance use and suicidal thoughts and behaviors among Black adolescents and young adults.
-Her goal is to develop culturally sensitive interventions, treatments, and policies that address these critical issues.
+Dyamon Brown (she/her) is a third year Clinical Psychology doctoral student at Texas A&M University in the Youth Rising Lab.
 She is also a Texas A&M Aviles-Johnson Fellow.
+Originally from Columbia, Mississippi, she earned her bachelor’s degree in psychology from the University of Mississippi.
+She went on to receive a master’s degree in clinical psychology from Teachers College at Columbia University.
+Her research interests are broadly in adolescent mental health.
+Specifically, her research explores the pathways linking trauma exposure to substance use and suicidal thoughts and behaviors among Black adolescents and emerging adults.
+Her goal is to develop culturally relevant interventions and support systems that address these critical issues.